BeeAnalyst/BeeAnalyst/README.md

-# Hi, I'm Qahdratulahi Tiamiyu
+# Hi, I'm Tiamiyu Qahdratulahi

-Welcome to my Data Analyst Portfolio 😊
+Welcome to my Data Analyst Portfolio 😊.

 I am a growing Data Analyst with a background in Food Technology and hands on experience in Excel, SQL, Power BI, and Python.
 I work with data to clean, analyze, and visualize information in order to uncover insights that support business decisions and improve performance

 ## Skills and Tools